Eddie Linden: Personal life and death

 Linden, who was gay, never had a partner or married.
 In an interview with The Tablet in 2017, Linden said, "I've been described as a Catholic atheist, but that's not right.
 I am a Catholic who finds it difficult to believe in God.
 There was a day when I used to run about with rosary beads and stuff like that, but I don't do that now."

 In 2020, he was diagnosed with Alzheimer's disease.
-On 19 November 2023, Linden died in a care home in Maida Vale, west London, aged 88, as a result of old age and the effects of dementia.
+On 19 November 2023, Linden died in a care home in Maida Vale, west London, aged 88, as a result of old age and Alzheimer's.
 His funeral took place on 8 December, with a cremation at the West London Crematorium in Kensal Green.
 In an obituary, The Irish Times wrote, "With his death, a whole era in postwar British poetry has come to a close."

 A memorial service for Linden was held on 11 July 2024 at October Gallery in Bloomsbury.